hepter/cardon/README.md

 export default App;
 ```

-- Create a folder named `'cardon'` or any name and after put your cards there.
+2. Create a folder named 'cardon' or any name of your choosing and place your cards within this folder.

-- Wrap the component you want to use as a card like below
+3. Wrap the component you want to use as a card as shown in the example below.

-Example reusable card:
 ```jsx
 // ./cardon/MyModalCard.jsx
 import { withCardon } from "cardon";